 Ethan wiped his wet hair away from his glasses as he stared at Bill’s hooded figure.
 He had hidden the bag of food under his hoodie to prevent it from getting wet but, other than that, he seemed unbothered by the heavy drops.
 During all these years, Ethan had trusted Bill enough to talk to him about the Concordia.
 He could even say a long-distance friendship had sparked between them.
 Ethan felt he owed him the benefit of the doubt.
 It would be ungrateful to deny him help when his life was at stake.
 He decided to take the risk.

 “Fine!
 Get in the car!” he said, unlocking the doors.

 Bill opened the passenger door and got inside.
-Ethan noticed that he was still wearing his hood even when they left civilization behind.
-He could almost hear Gardner’s voice yelling at him for bringing a stranger to the base, especially since he had mentioned that Bill was probably trouble.
+Ethan noticed that he was still wearing his hood even after they left civilization behind.
+He could almost hear Gardner’s voice yelling at him for bringing a stranger to the base, especially since he’d mentioned that Bill was probably trouble.
 Some hours before, Ethan had been worrying about Bill, and now he was sitting in the passenger seat sniffing into the brown bags as if it was normal to do so with other people’s food.